4meta5/gsa/README.md

 false.
 ```

 Why?
-By the Gale-Shapley Algorithm, each proposer proposes to their highest remaining preference, in order, until they are paired or no preferences remains (in the current implementation, unpairable proposers are *tossed*, but they are also an impossibility if there is a bijection between proposer and accepter sets (proof is not *exercise*, go outside for exercise)).
+Each proposer proposes to their highest remaining preference, in order, until they are paired or no preferences remains (in the current implementation, unpairable proposers are *tossed*, but they are also an impossibility if there is a bijection between proposer and accepter sets).

 ```
 ?- gsa(app,R).